 - It’s flexible.
 Customize the ingredients and flavor boosters by mixing up the cheeses, proteins, and more.

 I love that this Philly steak casserole recipe doubles as an easy game-day dip.
 It’s a fun snack you can serve with even more dips and appetizers or next to low carb casseroles, like this Pizza Casserole or Taco Casserole.

 All of the classic Philly cheesesteak ingredients are in this low carb casserole, minus the bread.
 This is what you’ll need:

 - Butter – Butter and olive oil are often interchangeable, but I don’t suggest making that substitution in this recipe.
 Pan-frying the steak and veggies in butter adds a rich, full flavor you just can’t get from oil alone.

-- Steak – Use sirloin, top round, or eye of round.
+- Steak – Use sirloin, top round, Denver, or skirt steak.
 All three are affordable options that are tender enough for cheesesteaks.
 Alternatively, to keep it true to the original Philadelphia cheesesteak, use a well-marbled ribeye.